S7 Airlines Flight 778: Faulty aircraft

 While these defects were present during the crash, there was no brake failure as the brakes were still in good condition, ruling it out as one of the causes of the crash.
-The deactivated left thrust reverser was still in accordance with the minimum equipment list and as long as the crew didn't apply thrust on the left engine's reverse lever, as per the correct procedure, then the flight should've landed safely.
+The deactivated left thrust reverser was still in accordance with the minimum equipment list and as long as the crew did not apply thrust on the left engine's reverse lever, as per the correct procedure, then the flight should have landed safely.
 Other than the deactivated state of the left thrust reverser, there were no known major defects which would have caused the aircraft to overshoot the runway.

 The investigation revealed that there were other similar aviation incidents in which an Airbus A310-300 with deactivated thrust reverser suddenly suffered significant forward motion during its landing run.
 In one case, an Airbus A310 of Mahan Air in Tehran, the crew failed to stop the aircraft and it eventually overran the runway.
 Several incidents involving other type of aircraft were also noted as well.
 In particular, an incident involving a United Airlines DC-10 in 1982.
 According to the investigation, the crew of the DC-10 attempted the landing run by applying the reverse thrust of all 3 engines.
 The landing was attempted on a wet runway, similar to Flight 778.
 While the thrust reverser of the engines were applied by the crew, the aircraft's engine no 1 remained in forward thrust and the aircraft accelerated.
 The crew lost their control and the aircraft veered off the runway.
 One passenger was injured due to the incident.

 The mentioned incidents were attributed to pilot error.
 In each of the mentioned flights, the pilots accidentally moved the throttle lever of the other engines, causing the engine to produce significant forward thrust.
 The crews lost their control and failed to resolve the issue, causing their aircraft to veer off.
 As there were similarities between the previous incidents and Flight 778, a deeper analysis would be needed regarding the actions of the pilots of Flight 778 during the landing run.